 During this period, dating back to the end of the 70s, Radigue began a conceptual and sonic exploration where her spiritual quests integrated with her creative methods, the minimalist aesthetic, and the attention to detail characteristic of her work.
 She dedicated several works to the saint Milarepa of Tibet, an exalted poet, singer and enlightened man who left his story in songs often part of the prayers and spiritual practices of practitioners of this form of Buddhism.
 This is reflected in pieces such as 5 Songs of Milarepa and Jetsun Mila, where she also included the voices of the composer Robert Ashley and his teacher Lama Kunga Rimpoche.

 After that period, one of her most famous works would come: Trilogie de la Mort, depending on the spiritual temperature of the listener.
 Radigue reminds us: It was the two extremes: one to throw it all away, the other to be captivated.

 The trilogy of death comprises the pieces Kyema, Kailasha and Koumé.
-The first one, Kyema, was completed by the artist in 1988, taking inspiration from the six intermediate states or Bardos described in the Bardo Thodol, translated as Liberation by hearing during the intermediate state, also colloquially known as the Tibetan Book of the Dead.
+The artist completed the first one, Kyema, in 1988, taking inspiration from the six intermediate states or Bardos described in the Bardo Thodol, translated as Liberation by hearing during the intermediate state, also colloquially known as the Tibetan Book of the Dead.
 In it, coordinates of intermediate consciousness states are established.
 According to tradition, both people and other life forms navigate and constitute the perpetual cycle of existence, which is presented as a dynamic form in the void, the perfect analogy for music, in the words of Radigue: a silence that is the basis of sound – when it begins to vibrate.